The Fundamentals of Flow Production for Photo Studios - with Lean Principles

 "To deliver a product through the process, in terms of the tasks actually performed, steaming, prepping, styling, shooting, and some post-production work, it probably only takes an hour, 2 hours of tasks, of time working on the product, but typically we see that taking 5, 6, 8, 10 days.
 So by reducing work-in-progress and reducing batch production, there’s a lot of potential to really speed up how quickly we can get products to market and that’s massively important when you have product that is ‘in stock not live.’
 Reducing lead times and WIP is going to help massively, and that’s the idea of flow production." - James

-Little’s Law.
-Big Impact
+Little’s Law, Big Impact

 Business leaders spend a lot of time focused on throughput and lead time but often overlook another key piece of the equation that defines flow production and that critical piece is work-in-progress.
 All the products that could be throughput but aren’t, like samples waiting to be shot or images waiting to be retouched, etc., all of that is work-in-progress.